Acrofil/flask-hotel-booking-app/README.md

 # This is my personal project for [CS50x](https://cs50.harvard.edu/x/2023/) programming course by Harvard.
 This web app is developed for CS50x course in 2023.
 The web app is intendet for the hotel front end (client side) and backend (reception / hotel management).
-This web app is designed with the purpose to automate reservations for the hotel and be integrated in the hotel website.
+This web app is designed with the purpose to automate reservations for the hotel.

 ## Backend
 In the backend the hotel management staff executes the following operations: